Vinuthna-Sneha/SIH_2K24_Project/README.md

-The README file for the Delhi Bus Management app has been created.
-Let me know if you'd like to make any modifications or additions!

 # Delhi Bus Management

 Delhi Bus Management is a Flutter-based mobile application designed to enhance the public transportation experience for both passengers and drivers.
 The app provides real-time updates, issue reporting, and delay notifications to improve efficiency and communication.